Wunderbyte-GmbH/moodle-local_wb_reports/README.md

-# Wunderbyte Interface #
+# Wunderbyte Reports #

-TODO Describe the plugin shortly here.

-TODO Provide more detailed description here.
+This is a plugin for Moodle reports.
+Each Moodle report can be added as a subplugin.
+Wunderbyte Reports uses Wunderbyte Table.

 ## Installing via uploaded ZIP file ##